 For powder, you will need to add a few tablespoons of warm water and stir until it is dissolved (just a few minutes).
 Make sure to never boil any gelatin mixture as it will lose its thickening quality.
 And if you are adding sugar to the recipe, mix it with the powdered gelatin before dissolving in liquid.

-How to Use GelatineFor leaf gelatin, soak in cold water for 5 minutes to soften, then remove and gently squeeze to remove any excess water.
+For leaf gelatin, you should soak the sheets in cold water for five minutes to soften; then remove and gently squeeze the leaves to remove any excess water.